laith-dev/Tic-Tac-Toe/README.md

 Substitute playerX/playerO with any of these options:
 - user: a human player that will be asked about the index about his next move.
-- easy/medium/hard: an AI computer player with different levels of difficulty that knows how to play the game.
+- easy/medium/hard: an AI computer player with different levels of difficulty.

 For example:
 > start user hard